HargulS/DinerMenu/README.md

 # DinerMenu
-It is a pet project.
+It is a pet front-end project.
 It is a menu for informal restaurant or diner.
 Showcasing their popular food items.
+Tech stack used: HTML, CSS, JavaScript